-- To obtain an idea about the distribution of the damage throughout the year, we have plotted the number of claims as well as associated losses against the month in which they occurred in form of spider plots (Fig. 13).
-In relation to SWFs, by far the most damage occurs in the summer months from June to August in all regions, except in the Eastern Inner Alps.
-In the latter region, the maximum number of damage claims were registered in November, which can be attributed to a single event that occurred on 14-16 November 2002 (Romang et al., 2004), which is highlighted in Fig. 11, as well.
-The remaining damage - 30 claims occurred also mainly in summer, but due to the devastating event in fall 2002, the values are much lower in comparison to the other regions.
+Alps.
+In this region, the maximum number of damage claims was registered in November, which can be attributed to a single event that occurred on 14-16 November 2002 (Romang et al., 2004), which is highlighted in Fig. 11, as well.
+The remaining damage claims occurred also mainly in summer, but, due to the devastating event in fall 2002, the values are much lower in comparison to the other regions.